-- 1. Click Access and then go to Token Validation > Access Token Validators. - 2.
+- 1. Click Access, then go to Token Validation > Access Token Validators. - 2.
 Click + Add Access Token Validator. - 3.
 In the Name field, enter a name for the token validator. - 4.
 In the Type list, select the type of key you want to validate.

 The token provider configuration specifies which type of key.

-For more information about configuring PingFederate as the token provider, see Configuring JSON token management \square .
+You can find information about configuring PingFederate as the token provider in Configuring JSON token management \square .

-- 5. Optional: In the Description field, enter a description for the token validator. - 6.
+- 5. (Optional) In the Description field, enter a description for the token validator. - 6.
 In the Path field, specify the endpoint path to verify the signature.

-This entry must start with a forward slash (/), and mustn't end with a forward slash (/).
+This entry must start with a forward slash (/), and must not end with a forward slash (/).
 PingFederate token provider configuration informs the host and port.
 PingAccess permits query strings in the path.

-7. Optional: In the Subject Attribute Name field, enter the attribute expected as the subject.
+7. (Optional) In the Subject Attribute Name field, enter the attribute expected as the subject.